drisskhattabi6/Obstacle-Detection-with-Alert-System-for-Visually-Impaired/README.md

 4. **Predict Obstacle**: The image is sent to an HTTP request node (`predict obstacle`) for processing at the endpoint `http://localhost:5000/predict`.
 The result will be passed to the next function.

-5. **Process Prediction**: The result from the prediction (`predicted_class` and `predicted_probability`) is processed to display an appropriate message (e.g., “A 'car' has been detected!!” if the probability is above 0.8, otherwise “No object detected or probability is too low.”).
+5. **Process Prediction**: The result from the prediction (`predicted_class` and `predicted_probability`) is processed to display an appropriate message (e.g., “A 'car' has been detected!!” if the probability is above 0.8, otherwise “probability is low the 0.8”).

 6. **Audio Output**: If a prediction is made, an audio message (`play audio`) is triggered to read out the detected class.